Naidh/LeakedMods/ServersMods/bots/Sorata-AdvancedBotsLoadouts-1.1.2/README.md

 Here is how you install this mod, follow all steps and it's good !

-	1. First is to download the last version of the mod here : hhttps://github.com/justemutarkov/EmuTarkov-ServerMods/releases
+	1. First is to download the last version of the mod here release tab
 	2. Drop the folder Sorata-AdvancedBotsLoadouts in *user/mods*.
 	3. Restart the server.
 	4. Go into a raid.